-- Please refer to the Tuition (subject to change) and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance.
+- Please refer to the Tuition and Fee Table. - International Students, please refer to the International Student Fees. - For student funding, please refer to Financial Assistance.

 • Books and supplies are approximately \$1,000 for the first year and \$500 for the second year.